 A common question for those forming companies is how to deal with par value, which is understandable because it often does not bear a relationship to the actual value of the shares.
 Par value in most states, including Delaware, is a relic of their corporate statutes that typically comes into play in calculating franchise taxes and for lawyers giving legal opinions, and thankfully once set appropriately will never need to be dealt with again.
 So how does a start-up set it appropriately?

-Like many states, in Delaware stock is ordinarily issued with a nominal par value (the Goodwin Procter Founder’s Workbench Document Driver uses $0.000001 per share) or no par value.
+As in many other states, stock in Delaware is ordinarily issued with either a nominal par value (the Goodwin Procter Founder’s Workbench Document Driver uses $0.000001 per share) or no par value.stock

 Delaware’s franchise taxes are calculated either using the “authorized shares method,” which assigns a set value to each share, or the “assumed par value capital method,” which takes into account the corporation’s assets.
 Issuing stock with no par value is tempting at first since, assuming the corporation has no value at the outset, there is no need to pay the corporation the par value for the stock when forming the corporation.